Vlasenko2006/Storyteller/README.md

 Although the neural network is trained on a corpus of Wikipedia articles, it must generate connected, logically coherent, reasonable text **WITHOUT CITING** (!!!) pieces from these articles.
 Consider the network successfully generates the text if a layman in the subject would believe it, and it fails if it outputs nonsense or a quote from a Wikipedia article!

-A special parameter “smoothing” regulates the intellectual content of the generated text.
+A special parameter “smoothing” (do not confuse with the temperature) regulates the intellectual content of the generated text.
 The network trained with small “smoothing” values returns “academic” texts, while the large values make it like a “schoolboy” answer.

 ## Examples
 Find the examples of the generated text with specified smoothing values below.
 Note that ```Smoothing = 0``` should correspond to the highly intelligent text, ```Smoothing = 0.1``` should correspond to the schoolboy text.
 Seeded text in bold.
 The training is ongoing, and the current model output may have some roughness in the texts.
 However, it gives you a flavor of the network's capabilities.